Discover more about your vintage bike

 A "C" for Condor is etched into the rear brake bridge.
 This can be found on frames from the late 70s until the late 90s.

-3. What model is it?
+What model or frame is it?

 In the early years, Condor — like many custom performance frame builders — did not have a range of models.
 Instead, customers could choose from a variety of unique lug patterns and choose their own geometry, paint, fixtures and fittings to suit their needs.